 Then God will gather his elect – the rapture: just before the end of the last 7 years of Daniel 9.
 It won’t be a secret event.
 The pre-wrath view stands on the position that the rapture will happen just before God starts pouring out the bowls of his wrath.

 “But at that time your people … will be delivered” (Dan 12:1).

 “And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other” (Matt 24:31).

 “For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first” (1 Thess 4:16).

 “Thrust in Your sickle and reap, for the time has come for You to reap, for the harvest of the earth is ripe” (Rev 14:15).
-[I.E. brings the dead in Yeshua & those alive who don’t wear the mark of the beast.]
+[That is, brings the dead in Yeshua and those alive who don’t wear the mark of the beast.]

 Then God will pour his wrath on the inhabitant of the earth (i.e. all those left on earth because they wear the mark of the beast):